dionnecargy/SeroTrackR/README.md

 # <img src="hex/SeroTrackR_sticker.png" width="25%" height="25%" align="left"/> SeroTrackR

 The `{SeroTrackR}` R package compliments the PvSeroApp [see Github here](https://github.com/dionnecargy/PvSeroApp) for experienced users who are comfortable with implementing the code in their own R sessions.

-Also contains helper functions relevant for Plasmodium spp. projects for in-house and collaborator needs.
+This package contains helper functions relevant for *Plasmodium* spp. projects for in-house and collaborator needs.

-How to install the package:
+## How to install the package:

 ```{r}
 devtools::install_github("dionnecargy/SeroTrackR") # To download the package
 library(SeroTrackR) # To load the package
 ```

+## How can I use the package?

-Next steps: Please see the [tutorial](https://dionnecargy.github.io/SeroTrackR/) or see the vignettes inside the package by running the following commands:
+Please see the [tutorial](https://dionnecargy.github.io/SeroTrackR/) or see the vignettes inside the package by running the following commands:

 ```{r}
 browseVignettes("SeroTrackR")